friedrich-de/AnimecardsWebsite/docs/yomichansetup.md

 - 明鏡 Meikyou
 - 新明解 Shinmeikai

-Daijirin and Daijisen contain the most and the most detailed entries so it is worth importing them.
-They are especially useful for place names or the names of famous people as you are saving yourself a google search.
+Daijirin and Daijisen contain the most and the most detailed entries, so it is worth importing them.
+They are especially useful for place names or the names of famous people as you are saving yourself a Google search.

 Meikyou and Shinmeikai are written a bit simpler which makes them useful to people relatively early in their Japanese learning journey as well.
 You can essentially import all of them as it will not interfere with your mining.